briandrum/codes.forchagrin.com/_articles/article-iv-council.md

 the Board of Zoning Appeals shall be final.\
 (Amended 11-8-16)

-## Section IV-9: Effective date of ordinances and resolutions
+## Section IV-9: Effective Date of Ordinances and Resolutions

 Each ordinance or resolution providing for (a) the appropriation of money, (b) an annual tax levy, (c) improvements petitioned for by the owners of a majority